Salary and Career Info for a Health Science Major

 Average Salaries for Careers in Health Science

-Since the field of health science is so vast and offers a wide variety of careers to chose from, education requirements and salaries for careers in health science differs greatly.
-For example, the U.S. Bureau of Labor Statistics stated in 2012 that the median annual salary earned by dietitians and nutritionists was $55,240, while a pediatrician earned a median of $154,650 per year (www.bls.gov).
+Since the field of health science is so vast and offers a wide variety of careers to choose from, education requirements and salaries for careers in health science differs greatly.
+For example, the U.S. Bureau of Labor Statistics stated in 2013 that the median annual salary earned by dietitians and nutritionists was $55,920, while a pediatrician earned a median of $157,610 per year (www.bls.gov).

 Career Information in Health Science

-The BLS listed healthcare-related occupations among the fastest growing industries from 2010 to 2020.
-According to the BLS, healthcare and social assistance will create approximately 28% of all new jobs developed during the 2010-2020 decade.
-This growth will result in the addition of about 5.7 million new positions, equating to the industry growing by an approximate 33% between 2010 and 2020.
+The BLS listed healthcare-related occupations among the fastest growing industries from 2012 to 2022.
+According to the BLS, healthcare and social assistance are projected to grow by 2.6% from 2012-2022 decade.
+This growth will result in the addition of about 5 million new positions.

-The BLS states that there were about 2.6 million registered nurses (RNs) employed in May 2012, which makes nursing the most common career in the health sciences.
+The BLS states that there were about 2.7 million registered nurses (RNs) employed in May 2012, which makes nursing the most common career in the health sciences.
 Nurses perform a variety of tasks, from treating and caring for minor injuries, to assisting in tests and administering medications.
-According to the BLS, the median salary for an RN was $65,470 in 2012, and the job market will continue to grow at an extremely fast rate, about 26% between 2010 and 2020.
+According to the BLS, the median salary for an RN was $66,220 in 2013, and the job market will grow at a rate of 19% between 2012 and 2022.

 Related to Salary and Career Info for a Health Science Major

 - Recently Updated